datawire/ambassador-docs/docs/cloud/latest/diagnostics-ui/view-diagnostics.md

       enabled: true
 ```

-Next, In the deployment for Edge Stack / Emissary-ingress set the <code>AES_REPORT_DIAGNOSTICS_TO_CLOUD</code> environment variable to `"true"` to allow diagnostics information to be reported to the cloud.
+Next, in the deployment for Edge Stack / Emissary-ingress set the <code>AES_REPORT_DIAGNOSTICS_TO_CLOUD</code> environment variable to `"true"` to allow diagnostics information to be reported to the cloud.

   ```bash
   # Namespace and deployment name depends on your current install